helderberto/node-api-boilerplate/README.md

 $ yarn dev OR yarn start // => DEV / PROD
 ```

+_Note: To set your environment variables you need to duplicate the file `.env.example` and rename to `.env`._

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.